Home Basic Facts History Old Days Old Liveries Photos People Uniform In-Flight Memorabilia Accidents Forum Feedback

 Flight number: -

-Probable cause: "The trainee Captain attempted a maneuver in disregard of the prescribed limitations of such maneuver.
+Probable cause: "The trainee captain attempted a maneuver in disregard of the prescribed limitations of such maneuver.
 A two-engine overshoot was attempted at a very low height and below the prescribed minimum speed, when the aircraft was committed to a landing.
 This resulted in violent yaw and sharp drop which could not be controlled.
-The training Captain was conversant with the minimum requirements of a two-engine overshoot of a Viscount 815 aircraft but appears to have overestimated its performance".
+The training captain was conversant with the minimum requirements of a two-engine overshoot of a Viscount 815 aircraft but appears to have overestimated its performance".

 Source: ICAO Circular 64-AN/58 (33-34)